• Menu

 The Baths of Septimius Severus

-Built during the reign of the emperor Septimius Severus (146 AD – 211 AD), the Baths of Septimius Severus are located on the south side of the Palatine.
-A few arches have survived the test of time.
+Built under the reign of Emperor Septimius Severus (146 AD – 211 AD), the Baths of Septimius Severus retain some visible arches to the south of the Palatine Hill.

 The Palace of Domitian

-The stadium A few steps from the baths, the stadium is still clearly visible today.
-Archaeologists are not sure what the Romans used this vast rectangular space of 160 by 50 metres for: a circus for horse races or a pleasure garden?
+The Stadium of Domitian A few steps from the baths, the Stadium of Domitian is still well visible today.
+Archaeologists are uncertain about the exact use of this vast rectangular space measuring 160 by 50 meters: a circus for equestrian races or a pleasure garden?
+It remains a mystery… Some experts suggest it might be the stadium where Saint Sebastian was martyred.

-The Domus Augustana – Adjacent to the stadium, the Domus Augustana is also part of the Palace of Domitian.
-It might have corresponded to the private apartments of the Emperor within the palace (the public apartments corresponding to the Domus Flavia).
+The Domus Augustana – Next to the stadium, the Domus Augustana was part of Domitian’s Palace.
+These were likely the emperor’s private apartments within the palace (the public apartments being the Domus Flavia).

-The southern part of the Domus Augustana overlooks the Circus Maximus: the Emperor may have been able to attend the chariot races without even having to leave his palace !
+The southern part of the Domus Augustana overlooks the Circus Maximus, so it’s possible that the emperor could watch chariot races without even leaving his palace!
+(What luxury!)

-The Domus Flavia – Adjacent to the Domus Augustana, the Domus Flavia housed the public spaces of the palace, where the emperor received his visitors for audiences or receptions.
+The Domus Flavia – Adjacent to the Domus Augustana, the Domus Flavia housed the public part of Domitian’s Palace.
+This is where the emperor received visitors for audiences or receptions.

 Palatine Hill - Stadium

-The Houses of Livia and Augustus (Villa Livia)
+The House of Augustus and the House of Livia (Villa Livia)

-Built in the first half of the 1st century BC, the House of Augustus was the residence of the first of the Roman Emperors (adopted son of Julius Caesar, born Octavian before taking the name of Augustus when he became Emperor).
+Built in the first half of the 1st century BC, the House of Augustus was the residence of the first Roman emperor (adopted son of Julius Caesar, born Octavian before taking the name Augustus upon becoming emperor).

-Augustus’ choice to settle on the Palatine Hill undoubtedly determined its role in future centuries; the Palatine Hill continued to serve as the residence of the Roman emperors for the next three centuries.
+Augustus’s choice to settle on the Palatine Hill undoubtedly determined the hill’s role as the residence of Roman emperors for the next three centuries.

-Adjacent to the House of Augustus, the House of Livia was an annex serving as a residence for the wife of the emperor.
-With its beautiful frescoes, it is one of the best preserved monuments on the Palatine Hill.
-Stunning!
+Adjacent to the House of Augustus, the House of Livia was an annex serving as the residence of the emperor’s wife.
+With its beautiful frescoes, it’s one of the best-preserved monuments on the Palatine Hill.
+A must-see stop!

 Palatine Hill - House of Livia